ewfx/aidel-ai-mavericks/README.md

 ## 🛠️ How We Built It
 Technologies/Frameworks Used:
-Python 3.12
+1. Python 3.12
-llama-3.3-70b-versatile
+2. llama-3.3-70b-versatile
-Groq API Client
+3. Groq API Client

 ## 🏃 How to Run
 Python 3.12.x is required.

+Setup the Groq API key as an environment variable to be able to use in the application.

-Run the below to install dependencies: pip3 install groq pip3 install fastapi pip3 install uvicorn
+Run the below to install dependencies:
+- pip3 install groq
+- pip3 install fastapi
+- pip3 install uvicorn

 To start the app run the below command : uvicorn risk_analysis_api:app --host 0.0.0.0 --port 8000 --reload